AIM for Change:

 At its core, MI is not a unique or entirely new approach, but a combination of principles, skills, and strategies drawn from existing models of counseling and behavior change theory.
 Embracing an interpersonal style based on empathy, collaboration, and acceptance, the MI practitioner relies heavily on the use of strategic reflective listening as a means of eliciting clients’ strengths, inner wisdom, reasons for change, and ways of achieving it.

-For more information about MI, visit: motivationalinterview.org
+For more information about MI, visit: motivationalinterviewing.org

 Primary Goals of MI: